joevandyk/joevandyk.github.com/_drafts/2013-08-24-store-page-views-in-postgresql.md

 Which of our users are especially active today?
 * `select count(*), details->'product_id', p.name from analytics.page_views join products p on p.id = (details->'product_id')::integer where created_at > 'today' group by details->'product_id' order by 1 desc limit 30;`
 What products are most viewed today?
+* Want to know how many people came to our site via a promotion, placed an order as a guest, then made an account, then placed two more orders for a pet-related product, then signed up for an email?
+Go for it.
+* We also store a copy of maxmind's geolocation database inside PostgreSQL -- an IP address range is associated to a city and state.
+This lets us figure out where our users are (since we store the IP address for each page view).

 You can go absolutely nuts with analytical queries.
 It's *incredibly* useful to join your app's data against page view data.
 Most people use Google Analytics, but it can be a pain to join GA's data